 Hi Sascha, so you were asked to score the soundtrack to Quake II after the producer heard your ´alternative´ Quake soundtrack ´Methods of Destruction´ - that must have been a huge deal for you, how did it feel to get that call?

-Given how huge Quake was at the time (1997), it was indeed a big deal and the start to my video game music career.
+Given how huge Quake was at the time (1997), it was indeed a big deal and the start of my video game music career.
 While the self-produced CD caught their attention, we still had to submit a demo piece to secure the gig.
 Luckily, back then there were very few people even interested in scoring games so our chances were pretty good.
 When I got the final call in the summer of 1997, it was a massive moment that I still remember very well to this day!

 Given that experience, there´s little doubt that you would recommend producing ´alternative´ soundtracks not only as a way of enhancing one´s composition skills but also as a means of trying to get work within the industry - what other tips could you offer potential video game composers?

 Today’s composer landscape has changed drastically from when I started.
 Pretty much everyone these days is a composer.
 So the important thing is to not sound just like someone else but to stand out in a unique way.
 During my early days, you could run around (which I did) at the Electronic Entertainment Expo or Game Developers Conference and hand out CDs but you’re lucky today if someone is willing to take your business card.
 I would suggest using the social media power today.
 Create a SoundCloud page.
 Score well-known trailers with your own music and put them on YouTube.
 Seek out film schools.
 There are a ton of shorts being made which need music.
-There will be no money at first but if you’re talented people will notice, no matter how hard the road may be.
+There will be no money at first but if your talented people will notice, no matter how hard the road may be.

 Your earlier solo scores were well known for their epic synth soundscapes and electronic beats, and in 2005 you partnered with symphonic composer Cris Velasco which, at the time, to others must have seemed to be a strange collaboration.
 How did the partnership come about?